spfncer/2024-hackathon/README.md

 ## What's Next For Evacugator
 ### User-Facing Work
 To bring Evacugator to a real-world use case, more work needs to be done.
-User-facing features like identifying shelters, transportation options, and evacuation status (based on realtime hurricane data) remains to be implemented.
+User-facing features like identifying shelters, transportation options, and evacuation status (based on realtime hurricane data) remain to be implemented.
 ### Government Dashboard
 Since the primary audience for Evacugator is governments, work needs to be done to develop a portal where authorities can:
 - Activate/deactivate Evacugator service